HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 Optionally, set a unique identifier for the deployment.
 This is included in the export.

 !!! note
-    If no unique identity is set in the helm value, it will default to the release name and namespace combination.
+    If no unique identity is set in the helm value, the deployment uses the release name and namespace combination by default.

 ```yaml
 configuration: